amy324/Golang-Algorithm-for-Shortest-Paths/README.md

 # Dijkstra's Algorithm for Shortest Paths

-This project is part of a series of short CLI-based projects inspired by classic computer science problems.
+This project is part of a series of short CLI-based programs inspired by classic computer science problems.
 I have been reading up on computer science theories and thought there is no better way to test my understanding than with mini golang CLI projects.

 ## Dijkstra's Algorithm